vtechguys/webapck/1 - What is webpack/Handling project assets/Webpack_MC_21.md

     npm i extract-text-webpack-plugin@2.0.0 --save-dev

 Plugins have different pipeline then the webpack.
-The above plugn
+The above plugin is not supported though its us can be seen in code repo.
+Its new

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjUyNjg2NSwtMTA3ODc0MjQwLC0xNDQ1OT
-QxMDk2LDU3NDM5NDM0NiwyMjkzOTAzNDYsMTQ5ODIyNTMyNyw5
-NDIzMTk2NTMsLTIwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbMTkxNTM0MDAwOCwtMTA3ODc0MjQwLC0xND
+Q1OTQxMDk2LDU3NDM5NDM0NiwyMjkzOTAzNDYsMTQ5ODIyNTMy
+Nyw5NDIzMTk2NTMsLTIwODg3NDY2MTJdfQ==
 -->